jopahen/SML_LFC_Project/README.md

 # SML_LFC_Project
-Code for implementations of the SML-Project on "Learning from Crowds"
+Code for implementations of the SML-Project on "Learning from Crowds" on the paper by Raykar et al.

 run data_screening.r first to simulate fresh annotations